demand-consults/demand_acep/doc/source/charge.md

 </table>

-It turns out aggregating all the meters by a virtual meter ends up with paying more while having less peak power during a billing cycle as opposed to the aggregation of the peak power of the individual four meters.
+It turns out aggregating all the meters by a virtual meter ends up with paying less with less peak power during a billing cycle as opposed to the aggregation of the peak power of the individual four meters.

 ![](charge_files/figure-html/unnamed-chunk-8-1.png)<!-- -->

-The estimated montly saving would be \$-4154.05, which is negative, meaning it is actually losing.
+The estimated montly saving would be \$3934.4.
+So the conclusion is having a vurtaul meter is viable and saving money by reducing the billing.